 The Galloway Dark Sky Park is dedicated to keeping the atmosphere as free of light pollution as possible.
 Base yourself from Glentrool, Kirroughtree, and Clatteringshaw for an aurora expedition.
 All three of these towns have observation and information centers.

 If the aurora borealis is really strong you might even be able to see it in the capital city of Edinburgh.
 The best observation points are Calton Hill, Blackford Hill or the legendary Arthur’s Seat, reached via a steep and long staircase.
+The best stargazing spots in Edinburgh are also good for aurora-gazing.

 Other Possible Aurora Spots in Scotland